-Half-way between the north-eastern Atlantic coast of South America and the northern-Brazilian border, KIT Royal Tropical Institute, Conservation International Suriname (CI-S) and the Matawai Investment Fund (MIF) are collaborating to develop a management plan for the sustainable use of the Pusugrunu Community Forest.
+Half-way between the north-eastern Atlantic coast of South America and the northern-Brazilian border, KIT Royal Tropical Institute, Conservation International Suriname, and the Matawai Investment Fund are collaborating to develop a management plan for the sustainable use of the Pusugrunu Community Forest.

-The Matawai in Suriname have user rights and manage the forest.
 The Matawai community consists of descendants of former slaves who escaped the Dutch plantations in the 17th and 18th century.
-They built their villages far into the forest along the Samaracca River.
+They built their villages far into the forest along the Samaracca River to avoid colonial onslaughts.

-The large-scale forestry project will see CI-S focus on the dimensions of the nature conservation and sustainable resource management, while KIT will review local economic opportunities.
-KIT will pay close attention to opportunities that are commercially sustainable and socially inclusive.
+KIT is part of a large-scale forestry project to help the Matawai develop their management of the forest.
+Within the project, Conservation International Suriname will focus on the dimensions of the nature conservation and sustainable-resource management.
+Augmenting this, KIT’s role is to review local economic opportunities connected with the forest.
+In particular, KIT will pay close attention to economic opportunities that are commercially sustainable and socially inclusive.

 Matawai’s Pusugrunu Community Forest